 Daily Water Intake Calculator

-Use this calculator to easily calculate your recommended daily water intake you need to keep yourself healthy and at peak physical and mental performance.
-If you are asking yourself how much water should you drink per day our water calculator will calculate that for you in cups, ounces (oz), and milliliters.
+Use this hydration calculator to easily calculate your recommended daily water intake you need to keep yourself healthy and at peak physical and mental performance.
+If you are asking yourself how much water should you drink per day our water calculator will calculate that for you in cups (glasses), ounces (oz), and milliliters.

 Our water calculator will help you easily estimate how much water you need per day including how much of it you will need to drink in the form of fluids (pure water or beverages).
-The outputs of our water intake calculator are in liters, milliliters, cups and ounces.
+The outputs of our water intake calculator are in liters, milliliters, cups (equivalent to a standard glass), and ounces of water.
 Of course, these are estimates based on population averages so consulting your physician or nutritionist is always recommended before making changes to your water consumption or exercise routine.

 General water drinking recommendations